sceckert/sceckert.github.io/_pages/projects.md

 ##[The Shape of Time](https://xpmethod.plaintext.in/lit-mod-viz/shape-of-time.html) ##

 A study that examines temporal language in fiction by using machine learning to trace word clustering patterns in a corpus of 200 canonical nineteenth-century novels.
+In collaboration with Allison Chaney (Princeton University).